The lowdown (in their own words...)

 8.30-9.00am: I arrive at the office and review emails that have come in overnight.
 I am currently in my property seat; the department is renowned for being one of the busiest departments in the firm, so it is very important to keep on top of things.

 9.15am: I draft responses to emails; these include responding to enquiries from the other side, emails to clients and to agents.
 I also received emails from associates/partners to assist in a new matter, so I diarise a time to see them during the day.

-9.30am: Being a trainee at Fladgate, I am given a lot of responsibilities and matters to deal with.
+9.30am: As a trainee at Fladgate, I am given a lot of responsibilities and matters to deal with.
 In order to keep track of the ongoing matters I am involved with, I keep a spreadsheet tracker showing each matter with its number and current status.
 After reviewing my emails, I will check the tracker to see whether I need to chase for a response from the other side, and any follow-ups I need to do today.

 10.00am: I review changes on a lease that came in overnight.
 I mark up the lease to show what changes I will accept/reject before showing these to my supervisor and discussing them.
 My supervisor explains the changes to me and confirms them before sending them back to the other side.